Easter Rice Krispie Treats with Peeps

 • Store in an airtight container at room temperature for 2-3 days.
 After this point, the treats will begin to harden.

-Other Rice Krispie Treat recipes:
+Other Rice Krispie Treat recipes to try:

 A stack of peeps rice krispie treats on a white platter